Yearly Archives: 2019

 Removing Fixtures – from a church or otherwise

-Tenants love to improve the facilities they rent by either painting the walls, installing new carpet, or mounting a video projector and screen for their Sunday service, or otherwise.
-In most instances, the landlord church has no problem with these improvements.
-The trouble however, arises at the end of the rental term when the tenant wants to remove their expensive video projector, but the landlord wants it to remain as a fixture attached to the property.
-If the rental agreement in silent in this regard, who gets the projector and […]
+Commercial tenant abandoned property California issues often arise when tenants make improvements to the facilities they rent—such as painting walls, installing new carpet, or mounting a video projector and screen for Sunday services.
+In most cases, the landlord church has no objection to these upgrades.
+The real conflict emerges at the end of the rental term, when the tenant wants to remove an expensive projector or other installed equipment, but the landlord believes it should remain as a fixture attached to the property.
+If the rental agreement is silent on […]

 Read More